 ODU currently offers an online computer engineering degree completion program that caters to students who already have an associate degree or a significant amount of credits.
 The 128–credit program allows students to transfer up to 98 credits.
 The program’s curriculum primarily consists of upper–level computer engineering courses, such as advanced circuit analysis as well as logic and microprocessors.
 Students must complete a senior project.
 The program also focuses on ethical engineering and engineering leadership.
 All ODU Online program courses are asynchronous and completely online.

-ODU is regionally accredited from the Southern Association of Colleges and Schools Commission on Colleges.
+Old Dominion University is regionally accredited from the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 2. Morgan State University